Home / Model Expert Homepage / Model Expert Help / Validation rules / Writing scripted rules

 Writing a Model Expert Validation Script

-- They must declare what kind of element type and stereotype they should be used for
+- They must declare what kind of element type and stereotype they should be used for, or whether they are for validating a diagram.

 - Some code which does the checking.

-Your script will be passed a reference to the current Repository, and the ElementID of the instance of the EA element which your code will examine. - They must output an XML string of the form:
+Your script will be passed a reference to the current Repository, and the ElementGuid of the instance of the EA element which your code will examine, or the guide of the diagram. - They must output an XML string of the form:

 <results>